Margaret E. Martin: Early life

 Margaret Elizabeth Martin was the first child born to Harry Martin, a teacher, and Frances Martin in New York in 1912.
 Her younger siblings were Jane, Eleanor and Robert.
 As an elementary student, her teachers included noted economist Clara Eliot.

 Education

 In 1933, Martin received a bachelor's degree in economics from Barnard College, and went on to earn an MA and PhD in economics from Columbia University.

 Career

 Martin worked for the Division of Statistical Standards of the Bureau of the Budget beginning in 1942.
 The Current Population Survey, which has been the primary source of labor statistics within the country, was developed by Martin and others.
 The survey is produced by the United States Census Bureau and the U.S. Bureau of Labor Statistics now.

-From 1973-1978 Martin was the first executive director of the Committee on National Statistics (CNSTAT) created by the United States National Research Council.
+From 1973 to 1978 Martin was the first executive director of the Committee on National Statistics (CNSTAT) created by the United States National Research Council.